We await further details from the UK Government and will post updates on this page.

 The support will be 80% of your average monthly earnings but will be capped to a maximum of £2,500 per month.

 The grant will be paid in a lump sum and is taxable.
-It is expected to be paid in June but may be earlier and will be backdated to March and will last for a three month period but may be extended.
+It is expected to be paid in June but may be earlier and will be backdated to March.

 The payment will be calculate on a self-employed persons average monthly profit/earnings over the past three years based on their tax returns to HMRC.
 If you have been self-employed and only submitted tax returns over the past one or two years, then the entitlement will be calculated on an average of those figures.
 If you have still to a tax return for this year, late tax returns will be accepted up to the end of April.